kalisio/kano/docs/guides/installing-kano.md

 We provide Docker images on the [Docker Hub](https://hub.docker.com/r/kalisio/kano/) to ease deploying your own instance.
 To run correctly it has to be linked with a standard [MongoDB container](https://hub.docker.com/_/mongo/) for the database.
 Although it's possible to directly run Docker commands we provide you with [docker-compose](https://docs.docker.com/compose/) files to ease deployment, in addition to minimalist configuration files.
 These files will be detailed in the following sections and are available in the [public folder](https://github.com/kalisio/kano/tree/master/docs/.vitepress/public) of the documentation.

-Jump into the folder with the docker-compose and configuration files, the following commands should do the job:
+Once you have retrieved the required docker-compose and configuration files, jump into the folder with the docker-compose and configuration files, the following commands should do the job:

 ```bash
 // Run the MongoDB and Kano containers